htrajan/ht-drawsteel/Bestiary/Wode Elf Sentry.md

 - ✦ ≤11: 3 damage; A2 marked (save ends)
 - ★ 12–16: 5 damage; A3 marked (save ends)

 Effect: Allies have **+1** on attacks and abilities against marked creatures and objects.

+**3 Malice**
-3 Malice: The sentry targets two additional creatures or objects.
+The sentry targets two additional creatures or objects.

 **Death Blossom (2 Malice)**